-We measure our credit risk based on the potential loss in an event of non-payment by a counterparty.
-For derivatives and securities financing transactions, the primary measure is potential exposure, which is our estimate of the future exposure that could arise over the life of a transaction based on market movements within a specified confidence level.
-Potential exposure takes into account netting and collateral arrangements.
+We measure our credit risk based on the potential loss in the event of non-payment by a counterparty using current and potential exposure.
+For derivatives and securities financing transactions, current exposure represents the amount presently owed to us after taking into account applicable netting and collateral arrangements while potential exposure represents our estimate of the future exposure that could arise over the life of a transaction based on market movements within a specified confidence level.
+Potential exposure also takes into account netting and collateral arrangements.
 For loans and lending commitments, the primary measure is a function of the notional amount of the position.
-We also monitor credit risk in terms of current exposure, which is the amount presently owed to us after taking into account applicable netting and collateral.

-We use credit limits at various levels (counterparty, economic group, industry, country) to control the size of our credit exposures.
+We use credit limits at various levels (e.g., counterparty, economic group, industry and country), as well as underwriting standards to control the size and nature of our credit exposures.
 Limits for counterparties and economic groups are reviewed regularly and revised to reflect changing risk appetites for a given counterparty or group of counterparties.
 Limits for industries and countries are based on our risk tolerance and are designed to allow for regular monitoring, review, escalation and management of credit risk concentrations.

-The Risk Committee of the Board and the Firmwide Risk Committee approve credit risk limits at the firmwide and business levels.
-Credit Risk Management sets credit limits for individual counterparties.
-Policies authorized by the Firmwide Risk Committee and the Credit Policy Committee prescribe the level of formal approval required for us to assume credit exposure to a counterparty across all product areas, taking into account any applicable netting provisions, collateral or other credit risk mitigants.
+The Risk Committee of the Board and the Risk Governance Committee (through delegated authority from the Firmwide Risk Committee) approve credit risk limits at firmwide, business and product levels.
+Credit Risk Management (through delegated authority from the Risk Governance Committee) sets credit limits for individual counterparties, economic groups, industries and countries.
+Policies authorized by the Firmwide Risk Committee and the Risk Governance Committee prescribe the level of formal approval required for us to assume credit exposure to a counterparty across all product areas, taking into account any applicable netting provisions, collateral or other credit risk mitigants.